 We believe in increasing access to professional production opportunities for a wide range of early career artists and enabling their success in those opportunities.
 We enthusiastically support under-represented artists of all or no genders, artists of color, and LGBTQIA+ artists.
 Corkscrew’s model is an extension of our belief that we can do more together than we can individually: by presenting our work in a festival setting that facilitates meaningful collaboration between and among its artists, we mutually benefit.

-From selection to final curtain, we provide casting assistance, design roundtables, a weekly Writers’ Group, readings in springtime for each of the five productions, and regular face-to-face meetings with our festival staff.
+From selection to final curtain, we provide casting assistance, design roundtables, a weekly Writers’ Group, readings in springtime for each of the four productions, a coordinated marketing campaign, and regular face-to-face meetings with our festival staff.
 We guarantee at least sixteen hours of technical rehearsal time and curtain times at prime theater-going hours.
 As a festival large enough to break through the clutter, yet still intimately connected to its artists, we are uniquely positioned to pursue external validation in the form of reviews, press features, and audience testimony.
+Though Corkscrew ‘presents’ rather than ‘produces’ the shows — meaning each production should plan to lead their own fundraising efforts — the festival provides the resources listed above for free and thus covers a lot of the costs associated with mounting a production.
 While there are many summer festivals, we believe this artist-centric approach distinguishes us within the New York theater community.

 The result?
 Four weeks, four productions, four readings, forty-four performances, and YOU.
 We want you to apply to participate in this festival!